 North’s first (self-published) poetry collection, the innovative Lineups (1972), was featured in two New York Post sports columns and reprinted in several anthologies.
 Since Lineups, he has published twelve books of poems, along with several chapbooks, collaborative books with Towle and with the artists Trevor Winkfield and Paula North, and three books of selected prose on poetry, poets, artists, and critics.
 In the mid-70s he reviewed for Art in America and began to publish literary reviews and critical pieces as well, and he briefly taught in the Poets-in-the Schools program.
 With James Schuyler, he edited the poet/painter anthology Broadway in 1979, and subsequently Broadway 2, and with Violi he ran the Swollen Magpie Press from 1976-1982.

 North’s poems have appeared in more than 40 anthologies, including From the Other Side of the Century: A New American Poetry 1960-1990, Post-Modern Poetry in America, The New York Poets II, The Sienese Shredder, and Best American Poetry.
 In addition to Art in America, his critical prose has been published in such places as American Poetry Review, American Book Review, Denver Quarterly, Poetry Project Newsletter, L=A=N=G=U=A=G=E, Teachers & Writers Collaborative Newsletter, The World, Jacket 2, Tether, and The Lovers in My Orchard: Essays on Frank O'Hara.
 Among his awards are two NEA Creative Writing Fellowships and four Fund for Poetry awards.
 In 2008 he was awarded an Individual Artist’s Grant by the Foundation for Contemporary Arts, and in 2011 David Orr chose his book What It Is Like: New and Selected Poems to head NPR's Best Poetry Books of the Year.
+His most recent collection, Everything and Other Poems (2020), was a NY Times New and Noteworthy Book.
 Three New York Poets (Station Hill, 2015) includes a mini-anthology of his work along with biographical and critical essays.

 North has read his poems at numerous venues including The Museum of Modern Art in New York, The Library of Congress, The Sackler Museum at Harvard, the National Arts Club, Columbia University, Brown University, M.I.T., University of California at Berkeley, NYU, Bard College, Cue Art Foundation, KGB Bar Poetry, Bowery Poetry Club, The Poetry Project, The School of Visual Arts, The Cue Art Foundation, The New School Poetry Forum, and Dia Foundation.
 A selection of readings can be found online at PennSound.